top of page

 Children with other protected characteristics are also encouraged to apply for help from the foundation, along with those from troubled or unsettled backgrounds and children in care.

 Elexis wanted the world to know that your background does and should not matter.
-The foundation will also campaign for changes in respect of opinions in golf to make it fully inclusive.

 The Elexis Brown Foundation envisages that it will gain charity status in the coming months.
 As a result we will have high criteria standards to meet and therefore, those applying for our support need to expect that we will ask for evidence of the disadvantage and that may mean we ask for evidence of income, benefits and expenditure.